WPT: World-to-Policy Transfer via Online World Model Distillation: Related Work

-\textbf{Latent World Model.} Latent world models roll out future latent features instead of pixels or voxels, improving efficiency. {LAW}~\cite{li2024law} self-supervises an action-conditioned latent WM by predicting visual latent features from current features and the planned trajectory.
-WoTE~\cite{Li2025wote} performs {online trajectory evaluation} using a BEV WM that forecasts future BEV states for multiple trajectory candidates.
+\textbf{Latent World Model.} Latent world models roll out future latent features instead of pixels or voxels. {LAW}~\cite{li2024law} self-supervises an action-conditioned latent WM by predicting visual latent features from current features and trajectories.
+WoTE~\cite{Li2025wote} performs online trajectory evaluation using a BEV WM that forecasts future BEV states for multiple trajectory candidates.
 Their BEV WM predictions further are supervised via a traffic simulator, which also enables evaluating these trajectories.
-World4Drive~\cite{Zheng2025World4Drive} enrich a latent WM with intention cues and vision foundation model priors, generating multi-modal plans.
-Then, a WM selector commits to the optimal trajectory based on the predicted latent state.

 Unlike these approaches, which rely on rollouts or online evaluation during deployment, WPT is a purely training-time paradigm.
 It provides interaction-based rewards and facilitates world knowledge transfer, enabling the deployed policy to plan in real time without additional overhead.